NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Form of Fury.md

 * * *

 **Effect** Calling upon the bestial nature within, you change shape into that of an animal.
-The relic casts [[Animal Form|Animal Form]] on you, transforming you into the same type of animal every time, chosen when the gift is gained; the spell rank is half the item's level, rounded down.
+The relic casts [[Spells/Animal Form|Animal Form]] on you, transforming you into the same type of animal every time, chosen when the gift is gained; the spell rank is half the item's level, rounded down.

 *Source: Pathfinder #194: Cult of the Cave Worm*
 *OGL*